-Sensorized toys are valuable tools in ASD screening, embed different sensors inside toys to capture playing patterns, and are classified based on proven effective, i.e., Lanini M. and et al. combined accelerometer, gyroscope, and magnetometers data(21).[21]
-Also, Moradi et al. introduced a platform for autism screening based on acceleration data of a toy car that, in their first version, a Wii remote controller perform as a sensor hub and a Matlab program developed to interact with the system to collect accelerometer data of x, y, and z axes to investigate distinctive playing patterns and implement an SVM classifier with 85% accuracy(13)[13]
+Sensorized toys are valuable tools in ASD screening, embed different sensors inside toys to capture playing patterns, and are classified based on proven effective, i.e., Lanini M. and et al. combined accelerometer, gyroscope, and magnetometers data(21).
+Also, Moradi et al. introduced a platform for autism screening based on acceleration data of a toy car that, in their first version, a Wii remote controller perform as a sensor hub and a Matlab program developed to interact with the system to collect accelerometer data of x, y, and z axes to investigate distinctive playing patterns and implement an SVM classifier with 85% accuracy(13).

 In this research, the intelligent toy car 2.0 is introduced.
-It extends the previous version functionality by adding shaft encoders to the wheels, introducing new features, and optimizing the feature selection method.
+It extends the previous version's functionality by adding shaft encoders to the wheels, introducing new features, and optimizing the feature selection method.
 It enables us to study the ASD symptoms with a multi modalities approach and simultaneously analyze the repetitive behaviors and the obsessive attention to the details.

 3. System design